 Nawal Abboub: For example, for leadership - and this is a module that works very well, and is often recommended because it's a major factor in training teams - one of the subjects we work on a lot is typically in decision-making contexts.
 How emotions come into play, how to identify these emotions to make better decisions.
 This is a module that works very well, because we wanted to use the knowledge and scientific advances we'd made on how our brain makes decisions, and how we're influenced by certain things.
 And by becoming aware of these unconscious mechanisms at work within us, it enables them to be more enlightened and to progress, and to help teachers progress too.

-Europe 1: Recruiters are obviously paying attention - that's why there are start-ups like rising up tonight - to these famous soft skills, these human qualities in their recruitment process.
+Europe 1: Recruiters are obviously paying attention - that's why there are start-ups like Rising up tonight - to these famous soft skills, these human qualities in their recruitment process.
 Yes, a study has shown that over 60% of managers and executives are prepared to recruit candidates primarily on these famous soft skills.
 According to darès, 60% of the criteria for getting a job are soft skills.
 This puts the human element back at the heart of the recruitment process, especially when it comes to artificial intelligence, which is used to create recruitment files, CVs and cover letters.
 Yeah, it's going to make us all grow, isn't it, and we're all going to evolve thanks to these famous soft skills that are at the heart of the process.
 It's not just the CV, uh, it's not just the cover letter, it's who you are, and that's really important.
 Christine Neau-Leduc, President of Paris Panthéon Sorbonne University, and Nawal Abboub, co-founder of Rising Up.

 Démarrer avec Rising Up